 Banning the ability of any Internet Service Provider operating in Nevada from selling or disclosing a customer's browsing history without their consent.

 Not allowing companies to make the provision of services to be made contingent on the disclosure and release of personal information.

 REVENUE AND TAXES

-- Eliminating the burdensome requirement for a 2/3 legislative supermajority to raise taxes if doing so would result in an increase in economic activity.
+Eliminating the burdensome requirement for a 2/3 legislative supermajority to raise revenue.